Exact and approximate inference in graphical models: variable elimination and beyond: Introduction

-The central algorithmic tool is the variable elimination concept \citep{Bertele72}.
-In Section \ref{sec: exactinference} we adopt a unified algebraic presentation of the different inference tasks (marginalization, normalizing constant or mode evaluation) to emphasize that all of them can be solved as particular cases of variable elimination.
-This implies that if variable elimination is efficient for one task it will also be efficient for the other ones.
+The central algorithmic tool we focus on in this paper is the variable elimination concept \citep{Bertele72}.
+In Section \ref{sec: exactinference} we adopt a unified algebraic presentation of the different inference tasks (marginalisation, normalising constant or mode evaluation) to emphasise that each of them can be solved using a particular case of a variable elimination scheme.
+Consequently, the work done to demonstrate that variable elimination is efficient for one task passes on to the other ones.
 The key ingredient to design efficient algorithms based on variable elimination is the clever use of distributivity between algebraic operators.
 For instance distributivity of the product ($\times$) over the sum ($+$) enables to write $(a\times b) + (a\times c) = a\times(b+c)$ and evaluating the left-hand side of this equality requires two multiplications and one addition while evaluating the right-hand side requires one multiplication and one addition.
 Similarly since $\max(a+b, a+c)= a + \max(b,c)$ it is more efficient to compute the right-hand side from an algorithmic point of view.
-Distributivity enables to minimize the number of operations.
-Associativity and commutativity are also required and the algebra behind is the semi-ring category (from which some notations will be borrowed).
-Inference algorithms using the distributivity property have been known and published in the Artificial Intelligence and Machine Learning literature under different names, such as sum-prod, or max-sum ~\citep{Pearl88,B06} and are examples of variable elimination.
+Distributivity enables to minimise the number of operations.
+To perform variable elimination, associativity and commutativity properties are also required, and the algebra behind is that of semi-ring (from which some notations will be borrowed).
+Inference algorithms using the distributivity property have been known and published in the Artificial Intelligence and Machine Learning literature under different names, such as sum-prod, or max-sum ~\citep{Pearl88,B06}.
+They are typical examples of variable elimination procedures.